Break out your carboys, malt and hops and send us your brews for your shot at homebrew history!

-Take your shot at becoming a homebrew legend
+Take your shot at becoming a homebrew legend.

-Your beers will be judged by highly qualified Beer Judge Certification Program judges who select regional winners to move to the next round of judging by Jim and a panel of experts.
-This year, after several rounds of intense, delicious judging, we’ll select one homebrewer and one employee homebrewer from thousands of entries.
-Their winning beers will be featured in a special, nationally distributed variety pack.
+Your beers will be judged by highly qualified Beer Judge Certification Program judges who will select regional winners for advancement to the final round of judging which will include our brewer and founder Jim Koch and a panel of experts.
+This year, after several rounds of intense, delicious beer tasting, we’ll select one homebrewer from the East, one homebrewer from the West and one Samuel Adams employee homebrewer.
+The winning beers will be nationally distributed by Samuel Adams in 6-packs in 2016.

 Quality ingredients and equipment are vital to the success of any homebrew.
 The following online homebrew shops offer the necessary tools and ingredients to get started.
 Depending on where you live, you may be able to save on shipping costs by purchasing from the supplier closest to you.

 RULES & REGULATIONS